CadeBrown/cadebrown.github.io/_posts/2020-10-23-kata-3-ckc-exprs.md

 We add an extra rule that allows each rule to decay to the rule under it.
 This means that if that operator is not used in the expression, it doesn't stop the parser, and the rule is effectively skipped.

 There's a small problem with this rule though, and that is the fact that it is [left recursive](https://en.wikipedia.org/wiki/Left_recursion).
 Some parsers can handle this natively, but our hand-written recursive-descent parser cannot handle this.
-Think about why this is a problem: if `E8` recursively calls `E8` before any tokens are consumed, then nothing has changed, then it will again recursively call itself, and so forth until a stack overflow.
+Think about why this is a problem: if `E8` recursively calls `E8` before any tokens are consumed, then nothing has changed, then it will again recursively call itself, and so forth until a stack overflow, and will never make any progress parsing the result.
 This is not good at all!

 There's a solution though, and the solution is to not recursively call a rule from itself, before a token is processed.
 We can effectively rewrite/refactor the rule as:

 ```
 E8          : E9 ( '+' E9 | '-' E9 )*